-It is difficult to know who you can talk to inside the organisation and your nearest and dearest mean well but they sometimes just don’t really understand.
-They are concerned about you and often worry that you are working too hard!
-Over the many years we have been working with managers and HR professionals we have often been happy to support and listen to our clients.
+It is difficult to know who you can talk to inside an organisation.
+Cullen Scholefield are well placed to offer objective and sound advice in a safe and confidential environment.
+Over the 32 years we have been working with managers and HR professionals we have always listened to and supported our clients.

 So we can…

 - Connect you to others

 If this how we can help you, please email in strict confidence to:

 Maureen always has an interesting collection of people that come along and it’s a very useful networking opportunity.
 Perhaps there’s an opportunity to exchange ideas.

 We have a seasonal workforce, and trying to make sure they get supported with the resources that we have can sometimes be tricky.
 A lot of will come back year after year.
 We’ve had people for 20+ years.Julia Murray Logue

 As an HR executive in South Africa, you were very much part of the subsidiary board, strategic development of key values and key drivers for the company.
 HR is an integral part of that.
 It’s not a grudge purchase.

 Networking from an HR perspective is very important.
 I’ve never been one that only focussed on HR.
 I’ve always believed in cross-functionality, so that’s why I like meeting new people.
 As an HR person, you need that holistic view.Jane Normann

 I have know Maureen for 20+ years.
 We were setting up NVQs and we needed trained assessors and Maureen did a great job providing those.